-Ms. Clark is a faculty member in the MFA Writing for Stage and Screen low residency program at the New Hampshire Institue of Art.
-The program involves two residencies per year in Peterborough as well as mentoring writers between residencies.
+Ms. Clark spent six years as a faculty member in the MFA Writing for Stage and Screen low residency program at the New Hampshire Institue of Art.
+The program involved two residencies per year in Peterborough as well as mentoring writers between residencies.

 Ms. Clark has worked as Assistant to Artistic Director at the Williamstown Theatre Festival, Literary Manager of Playwrights Theatre of New Jersey, Script Coordinator at the O’Neill Playwrights Conference and as an associate to Jane Harmon in the NYC theatrical producing office of Jane Harmon Associates.